lTheMightyMl/Jozve/Jozve.md

 ### 8.4.
 Constrained vs. Unconstrained
 Here we compare Constrained and Unconstrained optimization problems.
 ### 8.5.
 How difficult is real-valued optimization?
+Set of answer candidates for real-valued optimization is not finite
 ### 8.6.
 Convexity
 We study convex sets and convex functions in this section
 ### 8.7.
 Convex Optimization